-Regular accreditation by well-respected international organisations assures families that our school provides high-quality education, is bench-marked against international standards and keeps pace with evolving educational best practice.
+Regular accreditation by established, respected international organisations assures families that our school provides high-quality education, is bench-marked against international standards and keeps pace with evolving educational best practice.

 Bonn International School is accredited by three prominent institutions: the International Baccalaureate organization (IB), the New England Association of Schools and Colleges (NEASC), and the Council of International Schools (CIS).
-To achieve accreditation from each of these institutions, BIS carries out an in-depth self-study, receives on-site scrutiny from teams of external professional auditors, and must demonstrate the quality and breadth of its educational programming.
+To achieve accreditation from each of these institutions, BIS carries out an in-depth self-study, receives on-site scrutiny from teams of external educational auditors, and must demonstrate the quality and breadth of its educational programming.
 Each of the accrediting organisations reviews and evaluates BIS in the following areas: